SUMMER RECOVERY SALE – FIR HEAT HELPS YOU RETURN TO BEST – FREE SHIPPING.

 Infrared saunas rely on electrical systems to produce heat.

-When electricity flows through heating elements,
+When electricity flows through heating elements, it creates both:

 • infrared energy (what warms your body)